Skip to main content

 Provides strategies, resources and training, including coping with tragedy, crisis intervention and prevention, school psychology and suicide prevention.

-• CDE Universal Prekindergarten and Transitional Kindergarten web page
+• CDE Elementary web page

 Provides resources for those interested in the academic achievement of prekindergarten through grade six public school students; includes transition-to-school guidance.

-For pupils participating in independent study for fewer than 15 schooldays, the independent study agreement shall be signed within 10 schooldays of the first day of the pupil’s enrollment in independent study.
+For students participating in independent study for fewer than 16 schooldays, the written agreement shall be signed during the school year in which the independent study program takes place.
 Failure to do so would result in ineligible ADA and a fiscal penalty during the LEA’s annual audit.
-EC sections 51747(g)(9) and 51749.6(b)
+EC sections 51747(g)(9)(A)(ii) and 51749.6(b)(1)(B)

 Return to Top